-At Advocate My Meds, we work as a full-service prescription assistance organization to provide simple prescription assistance programs to underinsured and uninsured Americans.
-That’s why we offer more than 1,500 name-brand and generic drugs, like Johnson and Johnson and Pfizer in our patent assistance program.
+At Advocate My Meds, we work as a full-service prescription assistance organization to provide simple financial assistance to fill prescriptions programs to underinsured and uninsured Americans.
+That’s why we offer more than 1,500 name-brand and generic drugs, like Johnson and Johnson and Lilly cares prescription assistance.

 Check for eligibility or contact them to find out more.